DIFC will for foreign property owners

 "Most foreign investors only realise afterwards how vulnerable their situation was.
 Arranging a DIFC will takes a few hours - failing to do so can cost your heirs years."

-André van Wijngaarden - Founder VAEtestament
+André van Wijngaarden - Founder UAEpropertyWills

 Answers to your questions.